ronaldbosma/ronaldbosma.github.io/_posts/cleaning-up-your-test-data-builders.md

 I've been using the [Test Data Builder](http://www.natpryce.com/articles/000714.html) pattern for quite a while now.
 It's really improved the readability of my test automation code.
 I've always had the nagging feeling though that it could be better.

-Inspired by a talk I attended a couple of months a go I decided to refactor some of my test data builders.
+Inspired by a talk I attended a couple of months ago I decided to refactor some of my test data builders.
 In this post I'll go through some of the steps I've taken.

 The code example below is my initial take on a builder to create a simple Person object.
 It has a name, gender and address.